Nihonda/mycv/README.md

 - Storage: Amazon operates more than million servers around 20+ time zones.
 Means, fast.
 - Computing: Amazon has many APIs for developers (Amazon ES2, Lambda, etc).
 Means, modern
 - Pricing policy: you pay for what you use.
+Means, expandable <br />
-Means, expandable I chose these reasons because my current company not long time ago started using AWS services.
+    I chose these reasons because my current company not long time ago started using AWS services.

 ### Among the projects you have worked on, which one are you  most proud of?
 What were your tasks in the project, and how did you use your knowledge/skills to come up with the solution?